bibanon/bibanon/Collections/Lulz-A-Corruption-of-LOL/Lulz-A-Corruption-of-LOL.md

 * [Disk 6: Deposit Fuck](http://depositfiles.com/files/qxzvd2hp2) Baleeted

 * [Disks: 1-9, 11-13 FileServe](http://www.fileserve.com/list/MbZXgT9)
-**12/28/08:**
-_Disk 4 is finished.
-Organized everything, tagged it with correct artists, track numbers, album and song name, track number and even tagged it with the appropiate album art.
-This should be the final version, great job.
-Now if someone can reupload this plus the 3 other discs for the entire collection download below that'd be great (ANON DELIVERED)._
-(fyi, I seted everything else because it was clutered, so now it's nice and clean) Shit about "Get Ready To Die" is fixed, works fine.
-Enjoy downloading!
-Barackroll doesn't have a track number associated with it. also: is requiem for a tower really 47minutes long?
-'Ready To Die' cuts off early too. :P
-^: Alright, I'll check the Barack Roll and Requiem Of a Tower says its that long but it isn't, may redownload it.
-As for RTD blame iTunes.
-Plays fine in VLC and when you skip somewhere pass 1:24 in it it'll play just fine.
-I may redownload that as well unless someone can do it before me. iTunes sucks dick.
-"Ready To Die" cuts out in iTunes but it plays fine on my iTouch. :/ **01/01/2009:** _Okay, I have re-made the compilation.
-I fixed the Ready To Die-issue once and for all, all issues with the track numbering and some tags that got fucked up somewhere.
-This is probably the final version.
-I have replaced the download link as well._
-**01/01/2009** _Not quite, seems a few songs are missing.
-Tracks 9, 11, 13 aren't there and for some reason they won't open up in iTunes.
-I went and fixed everything but now for some reasn Barack Roll isn't working, I re-downloaded it but iTunes just refuses to fucking play it._
-**01/05/2009** _Just downloaded disk 4 off the rapidshit link, everything works fine for me, tracks 9, 11, and 13 are there, however there's something strange about the barackroll track...
-It works fine for me in amarok except that there's no song lenght associated with it... i don't know if maybe this is something that's the cause of problems for itunes fags but it's something to look at i guess.
-(Also, if i owned a windows or mac i would test this myself but i'm %100 linux fag so someone else needs to look at it.)_
-**01/06/2009** _Track 13 (Caramelldansen) from the rapidshit link ends halfway through for me..._
-**01/1/07/2009** _Apparently these problems aren't universal.
-Looks like they just vary randomly, the best way to solve this would to I guess, legally get a song if possible.
-I uploaded the Rapidshit Disc 4 link and I used flvto.com which seems to not work so well but for our purposes it seems alright.
-Also, Caramelldansen works fine for me.
-__It seems all of thse problems are because of the media player, not the song.
-Try playing it in other media players such as VLC or Media Player Classic.
-If it's just te media player and not the song fuck it._

 ## Torrent ##

 * [Disk 1-3 on PirateBay since Jan 29 2008](http://thepiratebay.org/torrent/4002433/Lulz__A_Corruption_of_LOL_soundtrack)
 * [Disks 1-9 since Aug 29 2010](http://thepiratebay.org/torrent/5797871/Lulz___A_Corruption_of_Lol_-_Disks_1-9)

 ## Suggestions

 1. Moar album art.
 (Preferably a different one for every disk.)
 1. Cotten Eye Joe is the wrong version they say.